Home » Recipes » Orange Carrot Smoothie

 Orange Carrot Smoothie

-My orange carrot smoothie is not only citrusy and delicious, it's a complete meal.
+My orange carrot smoothie is not only citrusy and delicious, it's a complete breakfast.
 With chia seeds and walnuts, it's super satisfying!

 Are smoothies part of your breakfast rotation?